formalverification/formalmethods.io/docs/crypto/otp/otp-basic-types.md

-# OTP in L∃∀N
+# OTP: Basic Types and Project Setup

 ## Initial Considerations 🤔

 + What types for messages, keys, ciphertexts?

     `Vector Bool n` is a good candidate (or `Fin n → Bool`).